gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/building_course/export_import_course.rst

 #.
 Click **Replace my course with the one above**.

 .. note::
- When you import a course, important dates such as the course start date and time, are overwritten.
-After the import is complete, you should check important dates to ensure they are set as intended.
+ When you import a course, important dates, such as the course start date and time, are overwritten.
+After the import is complete, you should check dates to ensure they are set as intended.
 For more information, see :ref:`Set Important Dates for Your Course`.